 Phillip the II of Macedon and Alexander the Great come from the Macedonian royal family of Argos.
 There were a great number of mythological Kings of Argos as well as being the mythical birthplace of Perseus, a son of Zeus.

-An Ancient theater of Argos (3rd century BCE) sits beside the Ancient Agora (built in the 6th century BCE) but these are only some of the archaeological ruins in this fascinating old town.
+An Ancient theater of Argos (3rd century BCE) sits beside the Ancient Agora (built in the 6th century BCE) but these are only some of the archaeological ruins in this fascinating ancient city.

-It’s this history of the Cyclops that makes Tiryns one of my favorite ancient sites, and being so close to main tourist areas of the Peloponnese makes this ancient Citadel of Tiryns a fascinating day trip.
+It’s this history of the Cyclops that makes Tiryns one of my favorite ancient sites, and being so close to the main tourist areas of the Peloponnese makes this ancient Citadel of Tiryns a fascinating day trip.

 Like Corinth, Sparta was one of the great city-states of ancient Greece.
-Originally named Lacedaemon, by 650 BCE Sparta’s military power made it the greatest of Grece’s city-states.
+Originally named Lacedaemon, by 650 BCE Sparta’s military power made it the greatest of Greece’s city-states.

-During the Greco-Persina Wars, the Greek city-startes came together as a unified army under Sparta’s leadership.
-Sparta’s domination began to recede after its loss to the Thebans in the Battle of Leuktra in 631 BCE.
+During the Greco-Persian Wars, the Greek city-states came together as a unified army under Sparta’s leadership.
+Sparta’s domination began to recede after its loss to the Thebans in the Battle of Leuctra in 631 BCE.

-Spartan ruins include a theater, temples, acropolis, city wall, and the foundations of an ancient bridge.
+Spartan historic sites to visit include a theater, temples, an acropolis, a city wall, and the foundations of an ancient bridge.
 The ancient city ruins are now on the outskirts of the modern city of Sparti.

 Map of Ancient Greek Ruins: Northern Greece

-In eastern Macedonia are the UNESCO ruins of ancient Philippi which lie on the Via Egnatia, the road that links Asia to Europe.
+In eastern Macedonia is the UNESCO World Heritage site of ancient Philippi which lies on the Via Egnatia, the road that links Asia to Europe.

 King Philip II of Macedonia took the city and named it for himself.
 Historians believe he did this because of the nearby gold mines and to protect it from the attacking Thracians.

-Although it became an important Roman city, in Hellenistic times it was the site of a wonderful theater, walls, gates and a funerary heroon (or temple) can still be seen today.
+Although it became an important Roman city, in Hellenistic times it was the site of a wonderful theater, walls, gates, and a funerary heroon (or temple) which can still be seen today.

-Pella is the Ancient Greek word for stone and hte name of this important archaeological site in Macedonia.
-The birthplace of Alexander the Great, Pella was an important sea port, ut it is now landlocked.
+Pella is the Ancient Greek word for stone and the name of this important archaeological site in Macedonia.
+The birthplace of Alexander the Great, Pella was an important seaport, but it is now landlocked.

 Pella was an incredible city for the ancient world, with water piped to individual houses and waste piped away from them.
 The central market or Agora takes a full 10 city blocks!

 The burial tomb of Phillip II is underground and is an amazing museum.
 This is a site you just can’t miss out on if your travels take you to northern Greece!
 Read Vergina Greece: visit the royal Macedonian tombs for a detailed guide.

 - There are so many things to do in Greece.
 See all of the best things to do in Greece from Get Your Guide here

-- If you’re planning a trip to Greece, check out my Greek posts here
+- If you’re planning a trip to Greece, check out all of my Greece articles.